 7. Ender’s Game (2013)

-An adaptation of Orson Scott Card’s favorite cult book, it tells the story of Ender, a gifted kid who was sent to an advanced war school with the goal of training him for an impending war with a foreign race.
+An adaptation of Orson Scott Card’s favorite cult book, it tells the story of Ender, a gifted kid who was sent to an advanced war school to train him for an impending war with a foreign race.

 The War School is the main feature of the book “The Game of Ender”, and its stars are kids like the Goonies, led by Ender, who is training to lead the most important war in history.